MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 **PostgreSQL** (sometimes referred to as Postgres) is also an open-source SQL relational database with an emphasis on extensibility and standards compliance.
 It can handle JSON now too, but it is generally better for structured data, vertical scaling, and ACID-compliant needs like eCommerce and financial transactions.

 **Microsoft SQL Server** includes SQL Server on Windows, SQL Server on Linux, and SQL on Azure.
 These are also relational database management systems set up on servers with primary function of storing and retrieving data as requested by software applications.
+Not supported for production workloads on WSL.

 **SQLite** is an open-source self-contained, file-based, “serverless” database, known for its portability, reliability, and good performance even in low-memory environments.